talal/ilm/template/main.typ

 If you prefer Typst's default spacing then you can still use it by prefixing `std-` to the functions: ```typst #std-smallcaps()``` and ```typst #std-upper()```.

+== Footer
+If a page does not begin with a chapter then we display chapter to which the current section belongs to in the footer. #link(<demo>)[Click here] to go to @demo down below and see the footer in action.

 = Figures
 The template also displays an index of figures (images), tables, and listings (code blocks) at the end of the document, if you set the respective options to `true`: